 First the good news: there has been progress.
-After all, who in the 1960s would have imagined that the United States would have a popular, two-term president?
+After all, who in the 1960s would have imagined that the United States would have a popular, two-term president of color.
+But much improvement is needed, as evidenced by the continuing spate of high-profile, fatal police actions against Black men, among others.

 We see this need for improvement even in the ridiculous.
 Actor/comedian Chris Rock was once stopped by the police three times in the seven weeks.
 Rock hilariously posted selfies of each police stop, but there is tragedy within: he was likely stopped by police because of profiling.

 Today, some 36% of our workforce is comprised of people who are not Caucasian.
-These include Hispanics (16%), Blacks (12%), and peopel of Asian descent (5%).
+This include people who are Hispanic (16%), Black (12%), and Asian (5%).

-By the year 2050 there will be no ethnic or racial majority in the United States.
+By the year 2050, it is expected that there will be no ethnic or racial majority in the United States.
 This will heavily impact the workplace, as immigrants and their children will account for 83% of the workforce growth.

 How does your workplace need to respond?
-You need an effective diversity training program, and one facet it must focus on is race.
+You need an effective racial diversity training.
 Here are 5 ways employees can modify their behavior, to foster racial awareness, respect, and inclusion.

 1. Foster Respect